cancerberoSgx/mirada/README.md

+## mirada

-**mirada**: High level opencv API for Node.js and Browser.
-Built on top of OpenCv.js, supporting npm, TypeScript, Node.js and Browser.
+OpenCv JavaScript/TypeScript API for Node.js and Browser on top of OpenCv.js, adding support for npm, TypeScript and utilities related to asynchronicity, DOM, etc.

 See [sub project](mirada) for details, docs, demos, etc.